pippinbarr/cart253/topics/arrays/for-of-in-practice.md

 ### Move the flies

-We can apply the exact same idea to move the flies using their `buzziness`:
+We can apply the exact same idea to move the flies using their `buzziness` by writing a `moveFly()` function that will take care of that:

 ```javascript
 function draw() {